miklevin/MikeLev.in/_posts/2025-09-15-sovereign-ai-symbiosis-skill-based.md

 ### As with Phones, So with Fingers: The Vim Workflow as Exoskeleton

-As with phones, so with fingers.
-So of course for me this means the very vim I'm using to type this technical journal.
+For me this means the very vim text editor (technically, NeoVim) I'm using to type this technical journal.
 Maybe I should have said "so with desktops" but *phones* and *fingers* alliterates.
 You can always stand up and walk away from your desktop.
 So again, maybe not true endosymbiosis but it's where you can develop some more useful habits than doomscrolling on the phone.
 The connection between fingers and keyboard and the way this seamlessly flows into expressing yourself through typing (journaling, coding, etc) through vim and in-turn into AIs of various sorts for bouncing ideas and delegating work is key.
 It's something you can do almost without thinking, but still very deliberately and with the same ability to "shut off" the AI as taking off a pair of glasses or leaving your phone at home.

 ## The Friction in the Flow: Identifying Bottlenecks in the Human-AI Link